juanlittledevil/Mozaic-Scripts/APC40_user-manual.md

 ## Additional Script
 - Consider using the "cc-banks.moz" script for easily mapping knobs to CC messages with Mozaic.

-## Support and Contact
-Contact the developer at juanlittledevil@gmail.com for questions or collaborative work.

 Enjoy your enhanced APC40 experience with the Mozaic script!